AnastasiaAdamoudi/InteractiveMap/README.md

 # Light A Beacon

-A website to introduce an upcoming retreat, to capture its unique characteristics and offerings.
+A web app for creating and joining beacons.
 Created for Campfire Network.

 ### The challenge:
 Create a web app that allows users to login and create "beacons", as well as join other members' beacons.
 Show all the beacons on a map.